zencq/Pi/README.md

 above.

 Both, technology and products, are enabled by default but and can be toggled separately.
-You can toggle the technology generation by pressing `[T]` and the one for products with `[P]`.
-To actually start the generation press `[Space]` and it will run a couple of minutes (depending on your machine) in the background with some progress logging.
+You can do so via the little UI window that opens short after the terminal.
+This is also where you start the generation which will then run a couple of minutes (depending on your machine) in the background with some progress logging.
+It is also possible to set custom values for each category to only generate those specific items (comma separated).

 After the generation is done you can start it again to add another lang for example.